Exploring the consequences of chromatic data excision in 21-cm Epoch of Reionization power spectrum observations: Flags Inherited from Data: Assessment and Mitigation

 \textsc{AOFlagger} consistently flags the frequency 194.455 MHz about 10 per cent more often than other frequencies, fractionally.
 This ultimately puts a floor on how far down any averaging can reach, since a narrowband flagging shape will put constant excess power along the line-of-sight.
 The cause of this consistent flagging is so-far unknown.
 Since it is within a DTV allocation, it is confounding that the flags would be so narrow.
 It is close to the DTV guard band, and we do sometimes see \textsc{AOFlagger} flags around the guard band of extremely faint DTV signals observable by \textsc{SSINS}.
 However, this would suggest constant observation of a DTV signal that is not often identified by \textsc{SSINS}.
 Furthermore, the guard band flags from \textsc{AOFlagger} usually occupy more than one fine frequency channel, and this is localized to a particular channel.
 It is possibly locally generated RFI that only affects very few baselines, and thus is observed by \textsc{AOFlagger} but not by \textsc{SSINS}.

 We see that with realistic flagging patterns, even relatively clean data will be too contaminated by excess flagging power for an EoR detection.
-For reference, the \textsc{SSINS} occupancy at high resolution is 4.4 per cent, ignoring coarse band edges and the temporal boundaries of observations.
-Under the same conditions, the \textsc{AOFlagger} flags about 2 per cent of the data at high resolution.
 The low resolution \textsc{SSINS} flags do not reduce the average occupancy by much since the vast majority of the flags are broadband.
 On the other hand, the \textsc{AOFlagger} flags are sparse, resulting in an order of magnitude decrease in the flag occupancy at low resolution; most of the flags result in partially flagged visibilities.
+This results in the need for slightly different mitigation strategies for the power resulting from the different sets of flags.